erratik/datawhore-2016/README.md

 # datawhore.

-Working on making erratik.ca a sweet as data aggregator again.
+Working on making erratik.ca a sweet ass data aggregator again.
 Release 1 will have my admin and the content, probably looking fucking ugly.

 ## what's in my box?
 (not that box. pervert.)